ForgeXYZ/Arnold-For-Blender/README.md

 ### Installation
 #### Windows
 - Download the Repo, it includes a custom arnold SDK file and a display driver
-- Download the Arnold 5.1.1.1 SDK
+- Download the Arnold 5.1.1.1 SDK here: https://www.solidangle.com/arnold/download/
 - Add environment variable to "PATH" -> `path\to\blender\2.79\scripts\modules\Arnold-5.1.1.0-windows\bin`
   ##### If you don't know how to set environment variables in Windows:
   - In Search, search for and then select: System (Control Panel)